Dual BA/MA in Political Science

 - Advanced language training/proficiency in a language other than English

 - Professional development and experience

 - Networking opportunities

-Junior political science majors with an overall GPA of at least 3.30.
+Junior political science majors with an overall GPA of at least 3.30 are eligible to apply.
 Students must apply by the end of their junior year, since they will have to take one graduate course in each semester of their senior year.